-This is another hike I hadn’t really planned, but it’s hard to avoid the allure of climbing Japan’s highest mountain when we’re visting the area on a family holiday.
-As this wasn’t really part of our itinerary, I choose the “easiest” route, which is the Yoshida Trail starting at the Fuji-Subaru Line 5th Station.
+Mount Fuji is another hike I hadn’t really planned, but it’s hard to avoid the allure of climbing Japan’s highest mountain when we’re visiting the area on a family holiday.
+As this wasn’t really part of our itinerary, I choose the “easiest” Mount Fuji route, which is the Yoshida Trail starting at the Fuji-Subaru Line 5th Station.
 The Yoshida trail actually begins at Fujiyoshida Sengen Shrine at the base of Mt.
 Fuji, which would add a few hours to the hiking time.
 The Subari Line, a scenic toll road up Mount Fuji’s lower northern slopes, takes you up to the 5th Station.
 (There are four different trails to the Mt Fuji summit – the Yoshida Trail is the most popular as well as being arguably the easiest.)

 I’m near the end of the “climbing season” and starting fairly late, having been dropped off around 11am – many people opt to ascend well before dawn to catch sunrise (or goraiko, the “arrival of light”) from the summit.
 The wide path initially ascends fairly gently through the forest.